 - Sulfasalazine (Azulfidine)

-Sulfasalazine is available in pill form.
+Sulfasalazine is available as pills.
 You may have side effects like headaches, bloating, nausea, or mouth ulcers.
-Your doctor will test your blood periodically to watch for side effects.
+Your doctor will test your blood from time to time to watch for side effects.

 If you have severe inflammation in a joint (called a flare), your doctor may give you a shot of corticosteroid in that spot.
 These drugs are also called steroids.

-A steroid shot may give you short-term relief from pain and swelling in your joint, but these are given infrequently because they require radiologic guidance.
-Your doctor can inject steroids in your joints, including your sacroiliac (where your lower back meets your pelvis), knee, or hip joints.
+A steroid shot may give you short-term relief from pain and swelling in your joint.
+Your doctor can inject steroids into the joints, including your sacroiliac (where your lower back meets your pelvis), knee, or hip joint.
 While these can help, you don’t want to rely on them as your main treatment.

-If NSAIDs or DMARDs do not control your AS, your doctor may prescribe drugs called biologics.
-These drugs aim to address the problems with your immune system.
+If NSAIDs or DMARDs don’t control your AS, your doctor may prescribe drugs called biologics.
+These drugs aim to fix the problems with your immune system.
 They target your body’s production of specific proteins that cause inflammation.

-Biologic drugs slow your immune system to help ease AS symptoms (pain, swelling, tenderness, and stiffness) as well as inflammation.
+Biologic drugs affect your immune system and can help ease AS symptoms (pain, swelling, tenderness, and stiffness) as well as inflammation.
 These drugs may also help protect your joints from damage.

-You are at higher risk of infections like tuberculosis when you take biologics.
+You have a higher chance of getting infections like tuberculosis when you take biologics.
 If you have signs of an infection, such as a fever or congestion, you should tell your doctor.
 Your doctor will test you for tuberculosis before you start a biologic drug and while you take it.
-These drugs also may raise your risk of getting certain types of cancer, but this is rare.
+These drugs also may raise your odds of getting certain types of cancer, but this is rare.